Healthy Homes Assessment Napier

 Napier Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required in all Napier and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement for all Napier and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.
+• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standards that apply or will be in force to their rental properties.

 Starting 1 July 2021

-• Property managers and private landlords should ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers must ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Beginning 1 July 2023

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes